Jason Staggie: Since university

 Staggie graduated UCT with a degree in psychology in 2005, then moved to Ireland to raise funds for charities.
 After Ireland he taught ESL in South Korea before moving to Prague, Czech Republic, where he studied directing and screenwriting at Prague Film School.
-He is now living back in Cape Town, studying for his honours at UNISA.
-He is also making a documentary about the Hard Livings gang.
+He is now living back in Cape Town, where he studied for his honours at UNISA, and made a documentary about the Hard Livings gang.

 In 2013, Staggie's Fluxus video poem "Requiem for Lithium" was selected for the Visible Verse Festival in Vancouver.

 In 2014, Staggie's short story "Beaufort West" was published in the Sunday Times Lifestyle magazine's “FFWD >> 2034 The Future Fiction Edition”.
 The special edition was published to celebrate 20 years of democracy in South Africa and featured short stories by 40 top South Africa authors set in South Africa on 27 April 2034 – 20 years after the publication date.